Cardillo

 Work

 Architecture and music have met over the centuries […] to converse secretly in search of their common roots and fruitful interactions.
-Perhaps the most fruitful interaction can be found in certain dance figures, where the coordinated movement of bodies generates ephemeral architectural forms of supreme beauty. — P. Portoghesi
+Perhaps the most fruitful interaction can be found in certain dance figures, where the coordinated movement of bodies generates ephemeral architectural forms of supreme beauty. — Paolo Portoghesi

 If architecture is music in stone can its ‘limbs’ dance?
 Architecture only remains still in pictures.
 In real life its natural state is one of transition.
 Both man and light move within it.
 Inside a house among coarse Mediterranean glades and corrugated stone walls, a slanting light, pierced by innumerable narrow repeated blades, inscribes and describes the walls with its impermanent, mutable hand.
 How many possible stories will this light tell over the course of a year?
 A curved wall jokes with the light.
 The light bathes the wall, but reaches the moment and the place in which, going beyond the curve, it takes a tangent, deciding what will be lit and what will be dark.
 And this movement suggests the indefinite, mutability, shading.
 Thus architecture becomes light interpreted through the ‘limbs’ of the architecture.
 Like shadows of flesh on flesh, whose forms are both definite and defining.
 Here, as in a Flamenco dance, the body breaks up, invading the space moving through its potential articulations without, however, defining the void, or, interpreting the many possibilities of moving within it: fleshy and sensual, but equally incisive and precise.
 Secret but luminous.
 Closed but open to a multitude of possibilities.
 A body inside another body.
 Compressed and continuous in its curvilinear trajectory.
 And yet, as in a Flamenco dance, the development of movement, its indefinable ardour, is made real by the successive instant.
 That solemn, still instant that seems to challenge eternity.
 Thus, tall and still, a wall opposes silence.
 And such stillness supports the preceding movement, giving sense to its being.